Karl Rove: Personal life

 Rove married Houston socialite Valerie Mather Wainwright, on July 10, 1976.
 He moved to Texas in January 1977.
-His sister and father said that "the wedding [that] was so extravagant that [we] ... still recall it with awe".
+His sister and father said that "the wedding was so extravagant that [we] ... still recall it with awe".
 Rove and Wainwright divorced in early 1980.
 In January 1986, Rove married Darby Tara Hickson, a breast cancer survivor, graphic designer, and former employee of Karl Rove & Company.
 Rove and Hickson have one son, Andrew Madison Rove, who attended Trinity University in San Antonio, Texas.
 Rove and Hickson divorced in December 2009.
 In June 2012, Rove married lobbyist Karen Johnson in Austin, Texas.
 The wedding was attended by George W. Bush and Steve Wynn.

-Rove resides in the Georgetown section of Washington, D.C., and also keeps a house near Austin, Texas.
-In 2002, Rove built a home in Rosemary Beach, Florida, just near Panama City; the home included a television studio for remote news appearances.
+Rove resides in the Georgetown section of Washington, D.C., and also maintains a house near Austin, Texas.

+In 2002, Rove built a home in Rosemary Beach, Florida, near Panama City; the home includes a television studio for remote news appearances.

 In a 2007 interview with the New York Review of Books, atheist Christopher Hitchens claimed that Rove was "not a believer".
-However, in 2010, Rove told Kamy Akhavan of ProCon.org in an email exchange that Hitchens had misinterpreted a quote of his about feeling that the faith of other White House staffers was stronger than his own and stating "I am a practicing Christian who attends a Bible-centered Episcopal church in Washington and an Anglican church in Texas."
+However, in 2010, Rove told Kamy Akhavan of ProCon.org, in an e‑mail exchange, that Hitchens had misinterpreted a quote of his about feeling that the faith of other White House staffers was stronger than his own: "I am a practicing Christian who attends a Bible-centered Episcopal church in Washington and an Anglican church in Texas."